-The authority proposed under Resolution 8 is required so that the Directors may offer existing shareholders the opportunity to add to their investment or to offer potential shareholders an opportunity to invest in the Company in a cost efficient manner.
+The authority proposed under Resolution 6 is required so that the Directors may offer existing shareholders the opportunity to add to their investment or to offer potential shareholders an opportunity to invest in the Company in a cost efficient manner.
 Any consequent modest increase in the size of the Company will, in the opinion of the Directors, be in the interests of shareholders generally.
 Any issue proceeds will be available for investment in line with the Company's investment policy and may be used, in part, to purchase Ordinary shares in the market.
-Resolution 8 renews the Directors' authority to allot Ordinary shares.
-This would enable the Directors until July 2018, to allot up to 24,949,210 Ordinary shares (representing approximately 10% of the Company's issued share capital as at the date of this report).
-The authority being sought under this Resolution is in addition to that obtained at the General Meeting of the Company held on 12 December 2016.
+Resolution 6 renews the Directors' authority to allot Ordinary shares.
+This would enable the Directors until July 2019, to allot up to 25,748,360 Ordinary shares (representing approximately 10% of the Company's issued share capital as at the date of this report).
+The authority being sought under this Resolution is in addition to existing authorities.